Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 `psa_destroy_key` marks the slot as deleted, deletes persistent keys and opaque keys and returns.
 This only works if drivers are protected by a mutex (and the persistent storage as well if needed).
 When the last reading operation finishes, it wipes the key slot.
 This will free the key ID, but the slot might be still in use.
 In case of volatile keys freeing up the ID while the slot is still in use does not provide any benefit and we don't need to do it.

-These are serious limitations, but this can be implemented with mutexes only and arguably satisfies the #key-destruction-short-term-requirements.
+These are serious limitations, but this can be implemented with mutexes only and arguably satisfies the [Key destruction short-term requirements](#key-destruction-short-term-requirements).

 Variations: